tunjiaramide/wordpress-three-tier-deployment/AMI Launch/README.md

 # Create Wordpress AMI

-We will create configure a Wordpress instance, install all dependencies, use the RDS, configure the NFS, and update wordpress with the A record we created in Route 53.
+We will configure a Wordpress instance, install all dependencies, use the RDS, configure the NFS, and update wordpress with the A record we created in Route 53.
 Then after we will create the AMI and create a Launch template.

 ## Launch EC2 in public subnet to use to configure AMI